 Wildlife accident prevention

 Traffic accidents involving game have long been a risk to road safety.
-Contrary to the fundamental trend of declining accident numbers, the number of statistically recorded, serious wildlife accidents remains at roughly the same level.
-The number of accidents involving damage to property and damage caused by wildlife accidents is on the rise.
-In addition to the risk to road safety, wildlife accidents could threat the population of endangered species and are an expression of the barrier effect of roads.
+In 2018, the number of statistically recorded serious accidents involving wildlife fell slightly in comparison to the previous year.
+However, the volume of damage caused by wildlife accidents increased by 2 percent in 2018 - from 755 to 757 million euros.
+In addition to the risk to road safety, accidents involving wildlife endanger the populations of endangered species and are an expression of the barrier effect of roads.

 (Picture: Pete_Flyer / iStock / Getty Images Plus)